gsaponaro/robot-affordances/docs/README.md

 ## Introduction

 This website illustrates a software framework for experiments in visual robot affordances.
 It is directed at the robotics, psychophysics and neuroscience communities.
-We provide documentation, tutorials and videos of some practical applications.
+We provide documentation and tutorials of some practical applications.

-In a nutshell, the pipeline of the framework is as follows.
+The pipeline of the framework is as follows.
 1) A visual segmentation algorithm is run on an image stream; 2) features of the segmented objects and of their constituent parts (e.g., effector and handle of tools) are extracted; 3) the features are then used for higher-level inference and for reasoning about object affordances.
 Complete examples are provided.

+To run the first two steps, please launch [this script](https://github.com/robotology/poeticon/blob/master/app/scripts/segmentation.xml.template) from the POETICON++ project repository.
+To train an affordance knowledge base, launch [affordancesExploration](https://github.com/robotology/poeticon/blob/master/app/scripts/affordancesExploration.xml.template).
+Finally, to make inference queries about the learned affordance knowledge, follow the instructions in [this page](https://github.com/robotology/poeticon/tree/master/src/affNetwork).

 ## Tutorials & Documentation